marmelab/atomic-crm/doc/developer/inbound-email-configuration.md

-# Email Features
+# Inbound Email Configuration

-## Setup

-### Postmark
+Atomic CRM can receive inbound emails and automatically create or update contacts based on the email content.
+This feature is useful to keep your CRM up-to-date with the latest interactions with your contacts.

-Atomic CRM uses [Postmark](https://postmarkapp.com/) to receive inbound emails.
+Atomic CRM uses [Postmark](https://postmarkapp.com/) to receive and process inbound emails.

+## Postmark Setup

 You can use an existing Postmark account or [create a new one](https://account.postmarkapp.com/sign_up).
 The free tier allows you to send or receive up to 100 emails per month.

 To enable inbound email features, you need to create a webhook in Postmark.